liujie290/csc591-capstone/README.md

 ## word2vec ipython file

 This is a ipython notebook file containing work perform for bill corpus of text work.
-The data is in datafile.zip or the scraper can optionally used to load it.
+The data is in word2vec_datafile.zip or the scraper can optionally used to load it.
 This will need to be unziped into a subfolder called data to properly work, or change paths in the notebook.

 ## Comparison.py: